maxxx/OpenPanodroid/ReadMe.txt

 This fork represents original OpenPanodroid but moved to gradle (android studio) + updated to api level 22 and type changed to library, you can call panorama viewer from intent with various params.
-Also you can use pano convert task
+Also you can use pano convert task.

-To convert panoram image into cube sides use this snippet as example (you must decode bmp with ARGB_8888 !):
+To convert panoram image into cube sides use this snippet as example (you must decode ишеьфз with ARGB_8888 !):
     private void convertPanoram(final String filePath) {
         Bitmap pano = loadBitmap(filePath);
         final String dir = Environment.getExternalStorageDirectory() + "/yourApp/";